Start planning your trip

-While they do seem similar, both being hotpot dishes featuring thin slices of beef, and similar vegetables, they differ in that the meat in sukiyaki is meant to be fully cook - either by first grilling it or by allowing it to boil in the sauce - while the meat in shabu-shabu is essentially parboiled in the hot stock or sauce, and isn't typically eaten with eggs or a soy sauce-based sauce.
+While they do seem similar, both being hotpot dishes featuring thin slices of beef, and similar vegetables, they differ in that the meat in sukiyaki is meant to be fully cooked - either by first grilling it or by allowing it to boil in the sauce - while the meat in shabu-shabu is essentially parboiled in the hot stock or sauce, and isn't typically eaten with eggs or a soy sauce-based sauce.